jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_jmespath.rst

 over the iterator in which the result of a JMESPath expression is the map function.

-Let's say you want to create an ``Iterator`` that yields only objects from a bucket that are larger than 1 MB.
+Let's say you want to create an `` iterator`` that yields only objects from a bucket that are larger than 1 MB.
 This can be achieved by first creating a ``ListObjects`` paginator and then applying a ``search()`` function to the paginator, creating a flat-mapped iterator over the paginated data.